thegraidenetwork/rubric-creator/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+If you want to test the service worker or offline functionality:

+- Build the files for production: `ng build --prod`.
+- Install Node HTTP Server globally (should just need to do once): `npm install -g http-server`.
+- Navigate to the dist folder: `cd dist`.
+- And run the server: `http-server -c-1 .`.

+Your app should be running in production mode at `http://localhost:8080/`.

 ### Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).